 - Incarcerated trans people also face an uphill battle accessing gender dysphoria care, such as hormone therapy or gender confirmation surgery, with more than 40 percent reportedly being denied medically necessary care.

 Many of these issues persist outside of prisons, too.
 Probation and parole are often an extension of the brutality, control, and transphobia that trans people are subjected to while incarcerated.
 Trans people experience restrictive probation and parole policies, and face challenges finding trans-inclusive re-entry support and resources.
 Read more about Ashley's experiences at her online profile.

 "We are the voice of change.
 Being Black is hard, it's even harder and definitely deadly being trans, but the best is coming."- Ashley Diamond

-Despite the dire situation that Ashley is in, she is committed to using her voice to amplify the experiences of other incarcerated trans people.
+From the start, Ashley has been committed to using her voice to amplify the experiences of other incarcerated trans people.
 Her activism is part of a rich legacy of resistance and leadership of Black trans women, including those who have organized in prisons.